-Rebecca Jackson lived at 8 Fairfield until the early 1930s.
+Rebecca (Borland) Jackson lived at 8 Fairfield until the early 1930s.
 She continued to be listed there in the Blue Books for 1934 and 1935, which noted she would spend the winter season at the Hotel Victoria at 273 Dartmouth and the summer in Bar Harbor.
 8 Fairfield was shown as vacant in the 1935 and 1936 City Directories.

 On March 6, 1936, 8 Fairfield was purchased from the Jackson family by real estate dealer John Hamilton Morse, and on March 31, 1936, it was acquired from him by Mary Ironside (Hammond) Taylor, the wife of William Davis Taylor.
 They previously had lived in an apartment at 276 Marlborough.

 William Davis Taylor was treasurer of the Boston Globe.
 The newspaper had been acquired by his grandfather, Charles Henry Taylor, in 1873 (one year after it was founded), and William Davis Taylor’s father, William Osgood Taylor, was the publisher.
 William Davis Taylor succeeded his father as publisher after his death in July of 1955.
 He remained in that position until his retirement in 1978.

 On April 8, 1937, Mary Taylor transferred 8 Fairfield into joint tenancy with her husband, and on February 28, 1941, they transferred the property into a trust, with Francis T. Leahy as trustee.